-Global warming is now recognized by 97 percent of climate scientists as a significant threat to the planet.
+Climate change is now widely recognized as a significant threat to the planet.
 Human activities resulting in the release of carbon dioxide and other “greenhouse gases” are causing average air and water temperatures to rise, changing the amounts and intensity of rainfall, and causing a rise in sea levels.
-A warming planet will have serious impacts at both a global scale and more locally in the City of Falls Church.

 In the City of Falls Church, a key example of the impact of a changing climate is an increased chance of more severe rainfall and storm events posing a risk of flooding and damage to homes and other property.

 City of Falls Church Climate and Energy Plan